HVAC, Electric And Plumbing Services in Raleigh and Fayetteville

 Which Trane equipment will best fit my home?

 There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
-Cape Fear Air Conditioning, Heating, & Electrical Company, Inc. can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
+Cape Fear Air Conditioning, Heating, Electrical, and Plumbing Company, Inc. can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
 Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
 The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.

 What does my warranty cover?